+Field Use

-Field Use Enabled characteristics mask The first longword is a mask of characteristics to be enabled.
-Disabled characteristics mask The second longword is a mask of characteristics to be disabled.
-The pointer characteristics, defined by the \$QVBDEF macro, consist of the following bits: Characteristic Meaning QV\$M_PTR_LEFT HAND Invert buttons on mouse or puck.
+Enabled characteristics mask The first longword is a enabled. mask of characteristics to be

+Disabled characteristics mask The second longword is disabled. a mask of characteristics to be

+The pointer characterist macro, consist of the fo tics, defined by the \$QVBDEF ollowing bits:

+Characteristic Meaning

+QV\$M_PTR_LEFT HAND Invert buttons on mouse or puck.
 (Buttons 1 and 3 are switched.)

 QV\$M_PTR_INVERT STYLUS Invert buttons on stylus.
 (Buttons 1 and 3 are switched.)

 0 Must be 0.

 0 Must be 0.

 pointer motion ast specification block

+AST service r outine address